thataboy/plato/doc/CSS_TWEAKS.md

 ```
 [[css-style]]
 name = "force preferences"
-css = "font-size: %fontsize% !important; line-height: %lineheight% !important; text-align: %textalign% !important"
+css = "font-family: serif !important; font-size: %fontsize% !important; line-height: %lineheight% !important; text-align: %textalign% !important"
 ```

 ## Notes and caveats

 * You can look at the underlying html code by making a selection then choosing `Inspect` from the pop up menu.
-You can also access a `CSS Tweaks` menu by tapping anywhere on the screen then tapping the book's title at the top of the screen.
+You can also access a `CSS Tweaks` menu by tapping anywhere on the north strip (the upper part of the screen).

 * The created CSS rules are saved externally in `.reading-states` (do not edit the files found there).
 The epubs are left unmodified.

 * Applying the same style more than once to the same element will move the corresponding CSS rule to the end, allowing it to override other rules.

-* Currently, only block elements (p, div, h1, h2, ..., etc) can have styles applied to them.
+* When the text you select is inside a wrapper element (e.g., `span`) which in turn is inside a block element (e.g., `div`), Plato cannot determine which to apply styles to, the `div`, the `span`, both, or the `span` but only when appearing inside the `div`.
+It will therefore asks you to decide.
+Generally, it is probably best to choose the most specific CSS selector.

 * Modifying a style in `Settings.toml` does not change previous applications of the style.
 You can use the `Undo last` or `Undo all` option under the `CSS tweaks` menu then re-apply the modified style.